 How I end up modifying it is, Allan will demonstrate it, are you bring the chin in then you roll through the mid-back, then you roll through the low back, then you start hinging in the hips so you are moving in the hips.

 It ends up becoming more of a hamstring exercise than a low-back crusher.

 - then rolling through the mid back

 - then stretch out the hamstrings

 One More Thing to Remember

-There you go Sherry.
-Thank you very much for forwarding that on to me.
-Definitely try the 2 different ways of doing it and see how it ends up feeling to you, quickly touching your toes or the modification where you end up going slow and controlled and you start moving into segments: head, mid back, low back, hip, and then lengthening the hamstrings.
+There you go, Sherry.
+Thank you very much for forwarding that to me.
+Try the 2 different ways of doing it and see how it ends up feeling to you, quickly touching your toes or the modification where you end up going slow and controlled and you start moving into segments: head, mid-back, low back, hip, and then lengthening the hamstrings.

 Rick Kaselj, MS